UB School of Nursing Commencement 2026

 This recognition is only intended for students who will have their degrees conferred in June or have had their degrees conferred in the previous February or August.

-The gold cords will be available for purchase ($14.25) through the University Bookstore on North Campus beginning March 10.
-At that time, qualifying students may purchase their cords with their UB ID.
-Students who are unable to purchase in person may email the store at 0405mgr@follett.com and provide a call-back number; a store representative will reach out to complete the order.
-Shipping will cost $7.99.
+The gold cords will be available for purchase ($14.25) through the University Bookstore on North Campus beginning March 9.
+At that time, qualifying students may purchase their cord at the store; please bring UB ID.
+Students who are unable to purchase in person may email the store at 0405mgr@follett.com to indicate their interest and provide a call-back number so a store representative may take their order by phone; in this case, add $7.99 for home shipping.